-Remember, Beloved, the Holy One has made it very clear that the Exodus was not just about the deliverance of a bunch of oppressed slaves from slavery in Egypt.
+Remember, the Exodus was not just about the deliverance of a bunch of oppressed slaves from slavery in Egypt.
 Ultimately, what the Exodus was really all about was 'nation-building'.
-Hence, as soon as we reached Mount Sinai the Holy One had Moshe declare to our forefathers that His plan was to transform the rag-tag group of refugees who had followed His prophet and His pillar of fire and cloud away from Egypt into an am segulah [a specially-treasured people], a mamlaket kohanim [a kingdom of ambassadors/diplomats], and a goy k'dosh [a set apart nation].
+Hence, as soon as we reached Mount Sinai the Holy One had Moshe declare to our forefathers that His plan was to transform the rag-tag group of refugees who had followed His prophet and His pillar of fire and cloud away from Egypt into an am segulah [a specially treasured people], a mamlaket kohanim [a kingdom of ambassadors/diplomats], and a goy kadosh [a set apart nation].
 Exodus 19:5-6.
 We were thereby called to share a collective identity as a 'people' [from the Hebrew word am].
 We were thereby commissioned to share a collective inheritance as a 'kingdom' [from the Hebrew word mamlakah].
 We were thereby empowered to share a collective mission as a 'nation' [from the Hebrew word goy].

 Our collective identity was thus stated thrice, and established on earth as it was envisioned in Heaven.
-As Anglican preacher John Donne wrote: "No man is an island, entire of itself . . . and therefore never send to know for whom the bell tolls; it tolls for thee."
+As John Donne wrote: "No man is an island, entire of itself ... and therefore never send to know for whom the bell tolls; it tolls for thee."
 I hear bells ringing Beloved - how about you?